StratusLab/stratuslab.github.com/_posts/2013-05-15-docs-cloud-installation-tutorial.md

 One needs to specify what device will be used for the physical storage for the Persistent Disk service:

-    # LVM device to use for storage (change if necessary)
     $ stratus-config persistent_disk_lvm_device /dev/vg.02

-    # Use same user configuration for VM mgt. and storage service
-    $ stratus-config persistent_disk_merge_auth_with_proxy True

     # Provide detailed parameters for storage backend plugins.
     # (NOTE: The opening and closing single quotes!)